 When you have suffered injuries as a result of using a defective product, you may have a legal claim against the manufacturer, distributor, and retailer of the product.
 This type of legal claim is a product liability lawsuit.
 The defect in a product that injures a person and leads to a product liability lawsuit can be a defect in the design, manufacturing, or marketing of a product.

-Product liability lawsuits rely on the legal duty of product developers and manufacturers to produce only products that are safe for regular consumer use.
+Product liability lawsuits are different from regular personal injury lawsuits.
+These legal claims rely on the legal duty of product developers and manufacturers to produce only products that are safe for regular consumer use.
 When companies that develop, make, and distribute these products and their defects harm consumers, those companies may be liable.
 They face liability for their products regardless of the fact that they had no intention of creating defective products or harming anyone.

 Product liability lawsuits concern three main types of product defects: design defects, manufacturing or production defects, and marketing defects.
 Each of these defects can injure consumers, which can result in product liability lawsuits.
 Defective products may exist across all industries, from toys to household appliances to motor vehicles.

 Whenever a person or company comes up with a new product, they must spend a significant amount of time designing the product before they can produce, test, market, and sell it to consumers.
 In some cases, the design of a product contains a defect that makes it inherently dangerous to consumers.
 Some common examples of design defects include appliances that have a heightened risk of catching fire and motor vehicles with an increased tendency to roll over during accidents.

 Manufacturing defects occur when the product’s design is safe, but something goes wrong in the manufacturing or production process that makes the product dangerous.
 As a result, this type of defect may not be present in all of a certain type of product.
 For instance, suppose that contamination affects baby food manufactured during a specific range of dates.